MSSRPRAD/SanskritMetresRust/README.md

 SanskritMetresRust

+[I have added a folder - "vidyut-chandas" to the project.
+It contains the code for identifying the metre of sanskrit verses.]

 Attempt to make rust library for metrical analysis of sanskrit text for the विद्युत् / अम्बुद project.
 Not ready yet.
 In preliminary stages.
 Basically it's hard coded to work for वृत्त based metres with all four पाद-s same and no flexibility for last syllable (गन्ते).

 Steps to use: